 Where is the Burgundy Canal in France?

-Map of the path from Migennes to Pouilly-en-Auxois
+Map of the Burgundy Canal from Migennes to Pouilly-en-Auxois

-Map of the path from Pouilly-en-Auxois to Saint-Jean-de-Losne
+Map of the Burgundy Canal from Pouilly-en-Auxois to Saint-Jean-de-Losne

 For the first forty-odd kilometres (thirty miles) after leaving Migennes, the canal is straight with only a few twists and turns to provide any sense of mystery.
 If you can ride a bike (which I can’t), then cycling this section will free up some time for exploring Saint-Florentin and Tonnerre.

 From Tonnerre to Dijon, the canal more closely resembles the meandering path you may have imagined it to be and when there is no boat traffic to distract you, it is easy to imagine horses plodding along the same tow path hundreds of years ago, pulling a barge behind them.

 As you walk you’ll see glimpses of centuries-old church steeples through the trees, carpets of wildflowers growing down towards the water’s edge, and, in summer, you’ll walk along lanes and roads flanked with fields of bright sunflowers.